-As I said in my blog about female character clichés, one cannot avoid talking about gender when considering clichés.
+As I said in my letter about female character clichés, one cannot avoid talking about gender when considering clichés.
 Male characters have just as many cliché’s as female characters and today we will be exploring some of the clichés that irritate me the absolute most.

 Usually, this type of character will be the perfectly normal nice chap on the surface, the guy next door type of character.
 He’s happy with his idyllic life, usually with his family and doesn’t seek anything else.
 Everyone thinks he’s just boring old Bob from number 22.
 But then something or usually someone, from Bob’s super-secret past that he never talks about will turn up.

 This person might be a friend in desperate need of help, or they might be an old enemy who murder’s Bob’s family.
 Either way, Bob is suddenly taken out of his perfect little life (normally by his wife and child being killed or possibly kidnapped) and suddenly it turns out that Bob is a badass!
 Maybe he used to be the best secret assassin the world has ever known, perhaps he was in MI5 or some super-secret spy service that no one knows about.
 Either way, Bob will now proceed to kick ass and take names, he’ll be calm (although angry underneath the calm), he’ll be tough and amazing at all weapons.
 Bonus points if he can fly a plane or helicopter.